 The economy of the BVI is firmly based on the twin pillars of tourism and financial services, between them accounting for almost the entire national income.
 Financial services is slightly the larger of the two and has developed rapidly over the last thirty years, to the point that BVI vehicles are now the preferred option for a large chunk of the offshore investment market.
 Recent estimates suggest that around half a million, or 40%, of the world’s offshore companies are registered in Tortola, with incorporation fees accounting for around 50% of government revenue.

 “Around 40% of the world’s offshore companies are registered in Tortola.”

 Barring a short period of stagnation, post-financial crisis, the financial sector has remained robust, aided in large part by its position as the jurisdiction of choice for many of the world’s key developing markets.
-Investment flowing out of South East Asia, the Indian subcontinent, Latin America, the Middle East and Russia/CEE will as often as not be structured through BVI vehicles – good news in a global economy which is no longer dictated solely by Europe and the United States.
+Investment flowing out of South East Asia, the Indian subcontinent, Latin America, the Middle East and Africa will often be structured through BVI vehicles – good news in a global economy which is no longer dictated solely by Europe and the United States.

 The Legal Sector

 Dominated for many years by one clear market leader, Harneys, the last decade has seen an opening up of the BVI legal sector as the offshore giants have moved in.
 With every ambitious firm now boasting an office in Tortola, the competition is fiercer than ever and yet teams continue to grow and new firms continue to enter the market.